-I am fluent in English, Hindi, Konkani, and Tamil, and have basic skills in several other Indian languages though my attempts to learn Mandarin, Japanese and French have not been particularly successful!
+I am fluent in English, Hindi, Konkani and Tamil, and have basic skills in several other Indian languages, although my attempts to learn Mandarin, Japanese and French have not been particularly successful!

 I have a Bachelor’s degree in Engineering (Computer Science) and a Master’s in Business Administration.

-My recreational interests include trekking (have tramped the NZ Great Walks, and trekked Mt Kilimanjaro and Mt Kinabalu), cycling, skiing, travel (have explored the seven continents but the bucket list keeps growing), wathcing sports and the Performing Arts.
+My recreational interests include trekking (have tramped the NZ Great Walks, and trekked Mt Kilimanjaro and Mt Kinabalu), cycling, skiing, travel (have explored the seven continents but the bucket list keeps growing), watching sports and the performing arts.

 I came to New Zealand from Vietnam.
 I have been in the journey of learning and mastering English through study and work.
 I hope to to give back to the community by drawing on my extensive experience delivering information technology modernisation and business transformation projects.
 I share the vision, missions and values of English Language Partners, and as a Board member, I am keen to contribute through setting and overseeing strategic directions for ELPNZ’s advancement and long-term business sustainability.